salohiddin22/GitFlow/README.md

-# This is flow of creating & managing repos in GitHub
+# This is a flow of creating & managing repos in GitHub
 ### Step #1
 Create new repo from your Web-based GitHub account